a20250305/TISI_project/README.md

 - `FPKM_merged_MED12KO.txt`
   Example processed expression matrix that can be directly used for TISI scoring and downstream biological validation analyses.

+- `Preprocessed raw counts matrix of 14 datasets_part1.csv`
+- `Preprocessed raw counts matrix of 14 datasets_part2.csv`
+- `Preprocessed raw counts matrix of 14 datasets_part3.csv`

+  Full preprocessed raw count matrix used for TISI model development and evaluation.
+The matrix was split into three files due to GitHub file size limitations.
 ---

 ## System requirements